DCASE-REPO/psds_eval/README.md

 ![Fig: PSD ROC from example code](https://raw.githubusercontent.com/audioanalytic/psds_eval/master/examples/data/psd_roc.png)

+## Notebook on PSDS evaluation of DCASE2020 Task 4 baseline system
+A Jupyter notebook has been created to show how PSDS can be used to extract insights on a SED system performance.
+It also explains in more detail certain key features of PSDS.

+The notebook is available [here](./jupyter/psds.ipynb).

 ## FAQ
 ### What are all the PSDS parameters for?
 One of the design principles behind `psds_eval` is *flexibility*.
-In practice, the PSDS evaluation adapts to any task constraints by configuring the following three parameters (cf. Fig.2a article):
+In practice, the PSDS evaluation can adapt to any task constraints by configuring the following three parameters (cf. Fig.2a article):

 1. **Detection Tolerance Criterion threshold** (cf. Definition 2 article)